Cost Management Strategies

 - Cost Driver: Requirements to cover additional people and to pay additional benefits translate into higher costs for employer

 - Possible Solution: An employer may want to explore what other health plan options may be available.
 You may want to consider moving to a high deductible health plan (HDHP) which could result in both immediate cost savings and slower year-over-year cost increases.
 Also, think strategically about how to use those savings, such as an HRA, HSA, or making a variety of supplemental products available to employees.
-We would be happy to guide you through those choices – click here to schedule a one-on-one appointment.

 - Rising health care inflation

 - Cost Drivers: Health care inflation has been a significant cost driver for the last several years and most employers are predicting similar growth in the future.
 You can use our calculator to estimate how health care inflation is likely to increase your costs over the next several years.
-During this challenging economy, many employers don't have the resources to simply absorb those additional costs.
+During this challenging economy, many employers do not have the resources to simply absorb those additional costs.

 - Possible Solutions: An employer can choose to reduce plan costs in a variety of ways, such as changing health plan design or, perhaps once the Health Insurance Exchanges become available in 2014, dropping coverage completely.
-We would be happy to guide you through those choices – click here to schedule a one-on-one appointment.

 - Cost of medical services